barbaracalderon/fcc-product-landing-page/README.md

 _This README.md file is in English and Portuguese. // Esse arquivo README.md está em Inglês e Português._

-# EN: Freecodecamp #03 Responsive Web Design Project: Product Landing Page
+# EN: Freecodecamp #03 Responsive Web Design: Product Landing Page

 This repository contains my solution to the freecodecamp #03 challenge on "Responsive Web Design Project".
-This is part of a series of incremental HTML and CSS Projects in order to obtain the "Responsive Web Design" certificate from Freecodechallenge.
+This is part of a series of incremental HTML and CSS Projects in order to obtain the "Responsive Web Design" certificate from [freeCodeCamp.](freecodecamp.org/)

 This first challenge was supposed to create a very simple Tribute Page with HTML and CSS.
 The second challenge was meant to create a simple survey form with HTML and CSS.
 This third one was supposed to create a landing-page of a product of your choice.